Budibase/website/content/logistics/templates/remote-fleet-management-system/index.md

 Choose self-hosting or Budibase cloud for your fleet management software.
 Deploy our template to your own infrastructure, using Kubernetes, Docker, Docker Compose, Digital Ocean, and more.

-Budibase is perfect for building mobile apps, web tools, internal software, and more, in seconds.
+Budibase is perfect for building web apps and internal software, in seconds.

 ### Third-party integrations